|

 3. Focus on value, not tasks

 Wrong: "I have 10 years of IT sales experience."
-Better: "I’ve helped scale SaaS pipelines in the DACH region and closed 7-figure enterprise deals by shortening ramp-up time and tailoring buying journeys."
+Better: "I've helped scale SaaS pipelines in the DACH region and closed 7-figure enterprise deals by shortening ramp-up time and tailoring buying journeys."
+Always ask: How does this help them succeed?

 4. Let others speak for you – use social proof

-Example: "My last manager once said, ‘If things get complicated, we call him.
-He brings structure, even under pressure.’
+Example: "My last manager once said, 'If things get complicated, we call him.
+He brings structure, even under pressure.'
 Those are the situations where I thrive."
+Social proof adds credibility and shifts the perspective from self-promotion to reputation.

 5. Negotiate from facts, not feelings